 Places to Eat & Drink

-Half Moon Bay is situated 45 minutes south of San Francisco on Highway 1, but it might as well be half a world away.
+Half Moon Bay is situated on the San Francisco Peninsula, 45 minutes south of San Francisco on Highway One, but it might as well be half a world away.
 Home to the world-famous monster waves at Mavericks, Half Moon Bay is a sleepy beach town with a strong connection to the ocean—a perfect place for a walk along the beach or dinner at a local seafood spot.

 You’ll definitely want to spend as much time as possible by the Pacific, and several miles of the border-to-border California Coastal Trail run through Half Moon Bay.
 One particularly nice section begins at Poplar Beach and travels down the coast above the waves.
 Just north of town at Moss Beach, the Fitzgerald Marine Reserve is a great place to see harbor seals and explore tide pools—look for purple sea urchins and sea stars in the craggy rocks.

-And for anyone looking for some pampering after a day exploring the coast, the luxurious Ritz-Carlton, Half Moon Bay commands a bluff overlooking the ocean.
+A few of Half Moon Bay’s standout lodging options include the Inn at Mavericks, a dog-friendly inn overlooking the Pacific, within walking distance to restaurants, shopping, and the ocean.
+If you’re looking for some ultra-luxe pampering after a day exploring the coast, The Ritz-Carlton, Half Moon Bay commands a bluff overlooking the ocean.
 Its spa features treatments inspired by the area’s natural setting—it’s an ideal spot for some rejuvenation.